srl-labs/containerlab/docs/manual/kinds/checkpoint_cloudguard.md

 search:
   boost: 4
 ---
-# Checkpoint Cloudguard
+# Check Point Cloudguard

-Checkpoint Cloudguard virtualized security appliance is identified with `checkpoint_cloudguard` kind in the [topology file](../topo-def-file.md).
+Check Point Cloudguard virtualized security appliance is identified with `checkpoint_cloudguard` kind in the [topology file](../topo-def-file.md).
 It is built using [boxen](https://github.com/carlmontanari/boxen) project and essentially is a Qemu VM packaged in a docker container format.

 ## Getting Cloudguard image
-Users can obtain the qcow2 disk image for Checkpoint Cloudguard VM from the [official download site](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk158292).
+Users can obtain the qcow2 disk image for Check Point Cloudguard VM from the [official download site](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk158292).
 To build a containerlab-compatible container use [boxen](https://github.com/carlmontanari/boxen) project.

-## Managing Checkpoint Cloudguard nodes
+## Managing Check Point Cloudguard nodes

 !!!note
-    Containers with Checkpoint Cloudguard VM inside will take ~5min to fully boot.
+    Containers with Check Point Cloudguard VM inside will take ~5min to fully boot.
     You can monitor the progress with

     * `docker logs -f <container-name>` for boxen status reports
     *  and `docker exec -it <container-name> tail -f /console.log` to see the boot log messages.

-Checkpoint Cloudguard node launched with containerlab can be managed via the following interfaces:
+Check Point Cloudguard node launched with containerlab can be managed via the following interfaces:

 === "bash"
     to connect to a `bash` shell of a running checkpoint_cloudguard container: